ChatScript/ChatScript/WIKI/ChatScript-Json.md

 ```
    $cs_json_array_defaults = #JSON_ARRAY_UNIQUE
 ```

+HOWEVER, if you have explicitly created an array using ^jsoncreate, it will add elements based on how you declared it (UNIQUE or DUPLICATE)

 The only restriction on arrays is that you cannot add a new array index value without using ^jsonarrayinsert as you are not allowed to create discontiguous indices.